Editor's Note: This post was originally published on September 10, 2018, and updated for accuracy and comprehensiveness.

 - 28% predict an increase in gig workers

-Regardless of what they’re called – temporary workers, contingent workers, contractors, freelancers or gig workers – it’s clear these types of workers are available and ready to roll if and when they’re called upon.
-How can field service organizations take full advantage of the easy availability of these workers?
+These workers are available and ready to roll regardless of what they are called – temporary workers, contingent workers, contractors, freelancers, or gig workers.
+So how can field service organizations take full advantage of the availability of these workers?
 And what are the pitfalls to avoid?

-Consider the best and worst things about the gig economy.
+Consider the best and worst things about gig workers.

-On a positive note, in almost all markets there are plenty of qualified, fully vetted temporary workers who are eager to participate in projects when they’re called upon.
-In most areas, there are multiple agencies that vet these outside human resources, which helps ease some of the angst associated with putting workers in the field to represent the companies that hire them.
+In almost all markets, plenty of qualified, thoroughly vetted temporary workers are eager to participate in projects.
+Moreover, in most areas, multiple agencies vet these outside human resources, which helps ease the angst of putting workers in the field to represent the companies.

-But on a slightly negative note, how in the world do companies onboard these types of workers with speed and efficiency?
+However, how do companies onboard these workers with speed and efficiency?

-- How are these workers trained on the technology, systems and processes in place, and on the company’s culture and commitment to customer service?
+- How are workers trained on technology, systems, processes, company culture, and customer service?

-- How can these workers hit the ground running and do what they’re hired to do?
+- How can workers hit the ground running?

 - How can companies ensure that confidential information stays confidential?

-Going back to the Deloitte study, apparently many companies are uncertain about onboarding outside resources, as the following statistics indicate:
+Going back to the Deloitte study, many companies are uncertain about onboarding outside resources:

 - Only 16% have established set practices and policies for “non-traditional” workers